ThatCoolCoder/foss-rcas/README.md

         - tie it to a control input?
 I'd rather be able to tie it to a servo
         - need some way of expressing conditions without creating a turing-complete language?
     - PropellerWithModel needs a way of fading between the two models instead of simply hiding/showing (hard to do because import from gltf)
-    - Propeller should stop spinning when it hits something
-        - Easy to do with an area, but the trouble is propeller doesn't have a scene so it's hard to add this area
     - Make a SimpleThruster which has a max thrust value and a max speed value
         - this will be used to make it easier for beginners to create planes
         - thrust decays from max at a standstill to 0 at the max speed